Code-Institute-Submissions/Elitept/README.md

 The only visible difference seems to be when hosting on **Opera**, where the page height seems to be different.
 This is visible on the contact page, where there is not as large a margin-bottom on the footer.

-Additionally, having used <a href="https://validator.w3.org/" target="_blank">WC3</a>, my HTML code showed up as having no errors.
-Plus when I used <a href="https://jigsaw.w3.org/css-validator/" target="_blank">WC3 (CSS)</a>, it also showed that I had no errors in my CSS code.
+Additionally, having used [WC3](https://validator.w3.org/), my HTML code showed up as having no errors.
+Plus when I used [WC3 (CSS)](https://jigsaw.w3.org/css-validator/), it also showed that I had no errors in my CSS code.

 #### Hover effects:
  If you hover over the navbar, each section will turn to a shade of orange, and have a hover effect that makes it change size slighlty.
 Additionally, if you hover over any of the social media icons, it will have the same effect of changing size.